bwilder95/FrenchStewart/README.md

 # HW 5 - Docker

-after cloing repo, run:
+after cloning repo, run:

 ```
 docker-compose up
 ```

 then run,

 ```
 ./scripts/baseball-logic.sh
 ```

 When it gives an error with the password.
 Please try it a 2nd time.

 Then the script should run